vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Securing in Kubernetes environment plays a major role, and the more we do to ensure our code and deployment recommendations are safe - the better.
-Big deployments often have dedicated security teams that will be doing what we do on their own - just to double check, but the majority of our people out there don't have enough resources to dedicate enough attention to the security aspects.
+Big deployments often have dedicated security teams that will be doing what we do on their own - just to double-check, but the majority of our people out there don't have enough resources to dedicate enough attention to the security aspects.
 This is why implementing security measures in our integration is important.